bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 	> ($A\spadesuit, 2\spadesuit, 3\spadesuit, 3\spadesuit$), ($A\spadesuit, 3\spadesuit, 3\spadesuit, 4\spadesuit$),($A\spadesuit, 3\spadesuit, 3\spadesuit, 3\spadesuit$),($4\spadesuit, 4\spadesuit, 3\spadesuit, 4\spadesuit$)

 This explanation of the game is what is called *plastic*^[In mathematical models, this is often referred to as having an *adjustable parameter*] - a value in the model that is not specified ahead of time, but can be *fit* to the data, and an optimum value found.
 We could potentially think like the following.
 Depending on the data, we may infer a different value for the number of $3\spadesuit$ in this deck.
 It may be heavily loaded toward $3\spadesuit$ and $4\spadesuit$, which would make $E_{5}$ explain the data very well; however it may have few or none, and not explain the data well or at all.
 Clearly, once you observe a $3\spadesuit$, the "best" value for this deck is to have three of them out of the four cards - making it more likely than the previously best explanation, $E_4$, which only had two out of four.
 Once we see the second card, the $4\spadesuit$, the new deck $E_5$ can explain that as well!
-In fact, $E_5$ contains $E_4$ as a subset, so in some way we might think that makes $E_5$ explain the data at least as well -- if not better -- than $E_4$.
+In fact, $E_5$ contains $E_4$ as a subset, so in some way we might think that $E_5$ explains the data at least as well -- if not better -- than $E_4$, no matter what the data..

-However, this process of reasoning violates the laws of probability by not taking our uncertainty resulting in the multiple choices of decks in $E_5$.
+However, this process of reasoning violates the laws of probability by not taking our uncertainty into account due to the multiple choices of decks in $E_5$.
 For simplicity, let's just consider the two decks in question, $E_4$ and $E_5$, and play the game with them (again, as before, drawing a $3\spadesuit$ from the top and then drawing a second card, the $4\spadesuit$).

 - $E_4$: $A\heartsuit$,$3\spadesuit$, $3\spadesuit$, $4\spadesuit$
 - $E_5:$ the deck can be any one of the decks shown: